dmbarbour/glas/docs/GlasDesign.md

         2 /\
          3  ()

 However, direct representation of lists is awkward and inefficient for many use-cases such as random access or queues.
-Thus, Glas systems will often represent lists under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+Thus, glas systems will often represent lists under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 Binaries (lists of bytes) are even more heavily optimized, being the most popular type for interfacing with external systems (filesystems, networks, etc.).

 Glas systems can be further extended with specialized representations for tables, matrices, and other common types.
 This is related to *Acceleration*, which extends performance primitives without affecting formal semantics.